15 Types of Pans to Suit All Your Cookware Needs

 The sidewalls are also curved, making it easy to stir and slide cooked food out of the pan (which also completely explains why it’s ‘out of the frying pan and into the fire’ and not ‘out of the griddle’ instead, FYI.)

 Additionally, the long handles make handling these cooking pan types easier.
 Frying pans are available in cast iron, ceramic, nonstick and stainless versions.
+You can even put ceramic in the oven, too.

 A heavy-duty pan will cost you a little bit but a good pan can turn out to be a once-in-a-lifetime investment.
+Be careful about overheating or scratching non-stick pans, though.
+You can end up consuming chemicals that are not safe.

 If you want to boil water, stew, reduce a sauce, simmer, make soup, cook grains or even just boil eggs, these round pans with high walls, snug lids and long handles are your best friends.
 Extremely versatile, these pans can be used with or without the lid to achieve the results you want.